fonnesbeck/git_tutorial/git.md

 # Tracking Changes

 - "How do I record changes in Git?"
-- "How do I check the status of my version control repository?"
 - "How do I record notes about what changes I made and why?"

-^ "Go through the modify-add-commit cycle for one or more files."
+^ 1.
+Go through the modify-add-commit cycle for one or more files.
-^ "Explain where information is stored at each stage of Git commit workflow."
+2. Explain where information is stored at each stage of Git commit workflow.

 ---